x2bool/kuery/README.md

-# Kuery - safe SQL with Kotlin
+# Kuery - typesafe SQL in Kotlin

 The library offers an approach to work with a subset of SQL in Kotlin programming language.
 The main goal of this project is to make database-related code safer and easier to evolve.
 At the moment SQLite is the only supported dialect.